Is Hummus Low FODMAP? Yes at a Small Serve, No at a Big One

 Why chickpeas are tricky

-GOS is fermentable in the large intestine.
+GOS ferments in the large intestine.
 It feeds gut bacteria, produces gas, and draws water in, the same mechanism that makes other oligosaccharides trigger IBS symptoms.
-Legumes in general are some of the highest-GOS foods in the average diet.
+Legumes in general, including lentils, are some of the highest-GOS foods in the average diet.

-The useful thing about GOS is that it's water-soluble.
-That detail is what makes canned chickpeas workable on the diet when dried ones aren't.
+GOS is also water-soluble.
+That property is what makes canned chickpeas workable on the diet when dried ones aren't.

 Canned vs. dried: this is the whole trick

 When chickpeas sit in canning liquid, a meaningful portion of their GOS leaches out of the beans and into the water.
-When you drain the can and rinse the chickpeas, you pour most of that GOS down the drain.
+Draining the can and rinsing the chickpeas pours most of that GOS down the drain.

 Monash has tested rinsed, drained canned chickpeas at a low-FODMAP serving of 1/4 cup (42 g).
 That's the serving most low-FODMAP hummus recipes build around.

 Dried chickpeas that you soak and cook at home are a different story.
-The industrial canning process sits the beans in liquid for long enough that a meaningful chunk of GOS transfers out; a home soak-and-simmer doesn't do the same job, and it's especially a problem if you use the cooking water in a soup, stew, or as aquafaba.
+The industrial canning process sits the beans in liquid long enough that a meaningful chunk of GOS transfers out; a home soak-and-simmer doesn't do the same job, and it's especially a problem if the cooking water gets reused in a soup, stew, or as aquafaba.
 Monash hasn't given dried-and-cooked chickpeas the same green-light portion, and they're generally considered higher in GOS than the canned equivalent.

 For hummus specifically: use canned.
 Drain, rinse well, drain again.
 The Monash recipe and the other major low-FODMAP sites (A Little Bit Yummy, FODMAP Everyday) all call for canned chickpeas for this exact reason.